hsuwanying/music-streaming-analytic/README.md

 # Music Streaming Analytics: Improving user listenting experience with music listening history data analysis

-Music streaming services allow people to access various types of music and millions of tracks with their smart devices and to customize playlists based on their preferences.
-These advanced features have made listening to music much easier than ever (Adiyansjan, Gunawan, & Suhartono, 2019).
+Music streaming services allow people to listen to various types of music and millions of tracks with their smart devices based on their preferences, these advanced features have made listening to music much easier than ever (Adiyansjan, Gunawan, & Suhartono, 2019).
 Neverthless, having an abundance of choices could delay users at making decisions and detering their motivation to stay with the services (Maasø & Hagen, 2020).
-Hence, businesses who wish to increase competitive advantages and enhance user stickiness towards digital products, it is essential to develop a recommender system, a mechanism that can automatically suggest media meeting user’s expectation (Hansen, et al., 2021).
+To increase competitive advantages and enhance user stickiness towards digital products, it is essential for music streaming providers to develop a recommender system, can automatically suggest media meeting user’s taste and increase their listening expereince (Hansen, et al., 2021).

 This project is submitted as part of assignemnt for the Recommader System module for MSc in [IDS](https://www.hslu.ch/en/lucerne-school-of-business/degree-programmes/master/applied-information-and-data-science/) at [HSLU](https://www.hslu.ch/de-ch/)